arthurferreira-dev/Simples.js/README.md

 ## English (en):

-One library made in **JavaScript**, Brazillian and add little things, but, add more features in your projects.
+One library is made in **JavaScript** and Brazilian and adds little things, but add more features in your projects.

 ## Español (es):

-Una biblioteca en **JavaScript**, Brasileira y que adciona muchas cosas pequenitas, mas que mejoram tu projetos.
+Una biblioteca en **JavaScript**, Brasileña y que adiciona muchas cosas pequeñitas, más que mejoran tus proyectos.

 # Docs